 Throughout stories of her colorful family, she communicated the deep faith that shaped her life and theirs.
-Marshall's best-known book, the novel Christy, was based loosely on the experiences of her mother who, as a young woman, struck out for the Smokies to teach at a mission school there.
+Marshall's best-known book, the novel Christy, was based loosely on her mother's experiences, who, as a young woman, struck out for the Smokies to teach at a mission school there.
 Steeped in Appalachian folkways, Christy reminds readers that God moves in and through human culture of all kinds.

 Marshall's first husband was a pastor and chaplain of the U.S. Senate.
 Her book, A Man Called Peter, is a tribute to him.
 After his death, Catherine Marshall married Leonard LeSourd, longtime publisher of Guideposts magazine.
 Marshall was one of the most influential figures in twentieth-century Christian publishing.
 The Christy Award for excellence in Christian fiction takes its name from Marshall's most well-known fictional character.
 Many of her books were for young readers.
 Marshall Hall, housing classrooms for junior kindergarten and sixth grade, is named for her.

 McGuffey is best known, however, for writing and editing The McGuffey Readers.
 For well over a hundred years, generations of young Americans sharpened their reading skills with The McGuffey Readers.
-McGuffey, who was a minister as well as an educator, used his readers as an opportunity to convey Christian values through story and proverb.
+McGuffey, a minister and an educator, used his readers to convey Christian values through stories and proverbs.

 His seamless integration of literacy education and moral education reminds us that all truth is God's truth.
 St. Paul's Lower School building is named in honor of this great Christian educator.

 C.S.
-Lewis (1898-1963) was a renowned literature professor and critic at Oxford and Cambridge and one of the most influential apologists of the twentieth century.
+Lewis (1898-1963) was a renowned literature professor and critic at Oxford and Cambridge and one of the most influential apologists.
 At St. Paul, however, he is best known as the author of the Chronicles of Narnia.
 Beginning in third grade, St. Paul students read a Narnia book each year as part of the Language Arts curriculum.
 Which is to say, C.S.
 Lewis, more than any other author, has shaped our students as readers.
-Lewis' fiction is shaped by his belief that this world is full of clues to the divine.
+Lewis's fiction is shaped by his belief that this world is full of clues to the divine.